A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Closed-Form Transition Density Expansion

 where $y \mapsto p^{\bar{X}}_\Delta (x, y; \theta)$ is the transition density of the LDL scheme (\ref{eq:LDL}).
 Similarly to the case of the expansion for elliptic diffusions, the correction term appearing in (\ref{eq:generic}) involves partial derivatives of SDE coefficients w.r.t.~the state argument and Hermite polynomials now defined via partial derivatives of the non-degenerate Gaussian density $p_\Delta^{\bar{X}} (x, y; \theta)$.

 \begin{remark} \cite{igu:21-2} work in an elliptic setting to develop Monte-Carlo estimators of improved weak order of convergence for $\mathbb{E}[\varphi(X_{T})]$, $\varphi:\mathbb{R}^{N}\to \mathbb{R}$, $T>0$, and their expansion in the form of (\ref{eq:IY-CF}) is used for such a purpose.
 In brief, they use samples from the baseline $p_\Delta^{\bar{X}^{\mathrm{EM}}} (x, y; \theta)$, weighted by $(1 + (\mathrm{correction \, term}))$, in an iterative procedure over $\floor*{T/\Delta}$ steps.
-Even if the initial derivations in the CF-expansion we develop here resemble steps followed in \cite{igu:21-2}, our objectives and, consequently, the structure of the CF-expansion and its theoretical analysis (and, in general, the overall contribution) fully deviate from \cite{igu:21-2}. \end{remark}
+Even if the initial derivations in the CF-expansion we develop here resemble steps followed in \cite{igu:21-2}, our objectives and, consequently, the structure of the CF-expansion and its theoretical analysis (and, in general, the overall contribution) fully deviate from \cite{igu:21-2}. \end{remark} \begin{remark} LDL scheme (\ref{eq:LDL}) differs from the so-called Local Linearisation (LL) scheme (its definition can be found, e.g., in \cite{jim:17}) in the sense that the latter applies a first order Taylor expansion for both drift and diffusion coefficients.
+As shown in the next subsection, in particular in Lemma \ref{lemma:LDL_hor}, the LDL scheme follows conditionally a non-degenerate Gaussian distribution that admits a transition density for (\ref{eq:ellip}) and (\ref{eq:hypo}) under Assumptions \ref{ass:diff}-\ref{ass:hor}, leading to the development of (\ref{eq:generic}).
+The key idea here is that the noise in the rough component $X_R$ propagates to the smooth component $X_S$ via the locally linearised drift.
+Similarly, the LL scheme can be shown to admit a well-defined tractable Lebesgue density, thus it could also form the basis of a transition density expansion like (\ref{eq:generic}).
+In our analysis below, we employ the LDL scheme since its density admits a simpler expression and suffices to build a tractable density expansion.
+Also, such a non-degenerate Gaussian approximation can be constructed via a drift linearisation for partial coordinates (not full) so that the matrix $A_{x, \theta}$ is upper-triangular, thus reducing the computation cost of calculating $\exp\{A_{x, \theta}\}$.
+We briefly discuss a practical choice of $A$ in the numerical experiment Section \ref{sec:num_DE} and in Section \ref{sec:discussion} as well. \end{remark}